 As the earliest written record of the tavern, the ledger serves of a who’s who of early Western Pennsylvania patriots.
 In fact, some 109 American Revolutionary soldiers downed a pint or two at this favorite watering hole.

-The group aims “to secure ownership of the tavern and its property, provide for its long-term preservation, and educate the public about its significance in United States history.”
+The Pittsburgh Old Stone Tavern Friends Trust aims to secure ownership of the tavern and its property, provide for its long-term preservation, and educate the public about its significance in United States history.